Susendramusani/Susendramusani/README.md

 - **Data Ingestion with Python** (Oct 2023)
 - **DevOps for Data Scientists** (Sep 2023)

-## How to Use This Repository

-This repository serves as a quick reference to Musani Susendranath Reddy's resume.
-You can use the information here to learn about my background, professional experience, and project portfolio.

 If you'd like to connect or collaborate, feel free to reach out via email or LinkedIn.